taskcluster/taskcluster-rfcs/rfcs/0147-third-party-login.md

 It will be automatically disabled if the user's access no longer satisfies its scopes.
 The client can also be disabled or deleted manually in the event of compromise.

+## Transition Period

+The new flow proposed here will be implemented on the new deployment scheduled to go into production in September 2019.
+The existing deployment, https://taskcluster.net, will be in production until that time and will not be modified to implement this proposal.

+In order to allow existing third-party implementers time to adopt the new flow, we will keep the [current implementation](#current-implementation) running at its current location, `https://login.taskcluster.net`, modifying its settings to generate credentials appropriate to the new deployment.
+This should allow consumers of that service to continue operating properly even after the September cutover.
+We will encourage and support such third-parties in migrating to the new flow, after which time we will shut down the old login service.

 ## Client Registration

 The initial implementation of this proposal will "register" clients by including them in the deployment configuration of the web-server service.